Trending News

 The fact that the brain moves within the skull poses a challenge when designing electrode implants for recording neuronal signals.
 The electrodes need to be flexible and able to adapt to the brain’s movements without causing damage or disrupting the surrounding tissue.
 This flexibility is crucial to ensure stable and accurate recordings over an extended period.

-The Lund researchers, Professor Jens Schouenborg and Dr Lina Pettersson, have created unique electrodes called 3-D electrodes that are remarkably soft and flexible in all three dimensions.
-This flexibility allows for stable recordings from neurons over an extended period.
+Overcoming the challenge posed by the brain’s movement within the skull during various activities, the researchers, led by Professor Jens Schouenborg and Dr Lina Pettersson, created 3-D electrodes that are exceptionally soft and flexible in all dimensions.

 Electronic dura mater for long-term multimodal neural interfaces

-A team of researchers at a Swiss technology institute has developed a groundbreaking technology called the electronic dura mater (e-dura).
-The e-dura is an ultra-flexible electrode implant that mimics the properties of the dura mater, the protective membrane surrounding the brain and spinal cord.
-This innovative implant can both stimulate and record neuronal activity.
+Swiss researchers have introduced a groundbreaking technology known as the electronic dura mater (e-dura), an ultra-flexible electrode implant designed to emulate the properties of the dura mater, the protective membrane surrounding the brain and spinal cord.

 University of Melbourne scientists develop BCI which gets implanted in the brain without surgery